 The free public library has events and activities scheduled year-round.
 It doesn’t take a break during the winter.
 The library is open seven days a week, from 9 a.m. to 9 p.m. on weekdays and until 5 p.m. on the weekends.

 The library also transforms into a movie theater a few times throughout the week.
-Its film programs include after-school movies for kids, Saturday afternoon movies — which are perfect if your beach weekend gets rained out or if it’s freezing outside — and a classic film night.
+Its film programs include after-school movies for kids, Saturday afternoon movies — perfect if your beach weekend gets rained out or if it’s freezing outside — and a classic film night.

 10. Go to the Ocean City Arts Center